 Because they’re considered to be a form of income, cash grants are usually taxable.
-You should report them on your tax return, whether you submit a Self Assessments or Company Tax Returns.
+You should report them on your tax return, whether you submit Self Assessments or Company Tax Returns.

 You may have to report a grant in the form of a voucher, discount or tax credit.
-It’s best to check with an accountant, HMRC or the fund providing the grant to make sure you report the grant correctly to avoid mistakes in your tax return.
+It’s best to check with an accountant, HMRC or the fund providing the grant to make sure you report the grant correctly and avoid mistakes in your tax return.

 There are lots of tools and websites to help you search for small business grants.
 A good place to start is the UK government’s database of finance and support schemes, which lets you filter by funding type, business stage, industry, number of employees and region.

 Platforms like Grantify can help you check whether you’re eligible for a number of different grants, while also providing support with applications.
 Just keep in mind that most of these platforms charge fees or take commission.

 And if you want to be notified of the latest grants and news, you could set up a Google alert for small business grants.
 To get the most relevant alerts, try using keywords to specify your area, sector or type of business.

 The LEP Network is a network of 38 local enterprise partnerships (LEPs) across England.
 As well as playing a key role in setting local economic priorities, LEPs run ‘growth hubs’ that can help businesses get access to funding, resources and support.

 Check out the LEP’s list of growth hubs in England, and get in touch with your nearest growth hub for further information about small business grants in your area.